5 Tips for Coping with Chronic Fatigue

 Once diagnosed with Fibromyalgia or Chronic Fatigue, you may feel relieved having an explanation for the changes in your energy levels.
 Still, there may also be feelings of hopelessness that creep in.
 If you're fortunate, you'll have a health provider explain your treatment options, such as medications, therapies, and self-care techniques.

 If this was your experience or not, there are still a few things that may not have been suggested to you.
 This post will explore five practical ways to manage life with chronic fatigue.

 The best course of action is always to control the chronic fatigue rather than let it control you.
 I'm not going to sugarcoat it - it demands effort, time, and persistence to get in control of a chronic illness.

 If you have spent months or years suffering from this syndrome, you have likely developed a sense of helplessness and defeat against the disorder.
 But this must not be the case.
-Your goal moving forward needs to be to gain back control of your life.
+Your goal moving forward needs to gain back control of your life.

 Not all chronic fatigue treatments may work for you.
 This is because while there is a general clinical definition of the condition, various levels of severity occur.
-This may mean you work with your doctor to try various medications, or you may also want to try alternative treatments and therapies outside of conventional medicine.
+This may mean you work with your doctor to try multiple medications, or you may also want to try alternative treatments and therapies outside of conventional medicine.